GregTheMadMonk/tnl-noa/Documentation/Tutorials/Reduction/tutorial_03_Reduction.md

 \include SumExample.out

-Sum of vector elements can be also obtained as `sum( v )`.
+Sum of vector elements can be also obtained as `sum(v)`.

 ### Product<a name="flexible_parallel_reduction_product"></a>

 To demonstrate the effect of the *idempotent element*, we will now compute product of all elements of the vector.
-The *idempotent element* is one for multiplication and we also need to replace `a +=b` with `a *= b` in the definition of `reduce` and `volatileReduce`.
+The *idempotent element* is one for multiplication and we also need to replace `a+=b` with `a*=b` in the definition of `reduce` and `volatileReduce`.
 We get the following code: i
 \include ProductExample.cpp